arielherself/espresso/README.md

 ## A pivotal moment in Ukraine

-On Monday, on the eighth anniversary of a massacre of Ukrainian soldiers in Donetsk province, the Ukrainian army [launched an offensive](https://te.arielherself.xyz/europe/2022/08/29/ukraine-starts-a-push-to-recapture-kherson-a-crucial-russian-occupied-city) against Russian forces in Kherson, a southern province.
+On the eighth anniversary of a massacre of Ukrainian soldiers in Donetsk province the Ukrainian army [launched an offensive](https://te.arielherself.xyz/europe/2022/08/29/ukraine-starts-a-push-to-recapture-kherson-a-crucial-russian-occupied-city) against Russian forces in Kherson, a southern province.
 The historical resonance will have been clear to many of the fighters.

 Kherson was the first big city to fall after Russia invaded in February.
 Ukrainian generals have hinted for months that they were preparing a [counter-offensive](https://te.arielherself.xyz/europe/2022/08/14/a-ukrainian-counter-offensive-in-kherson-faces-steep-odds), and in the early afternoon on Monday they launched the attack.
 The Ukrainians laid the groundwork the night before, by striking key bridges and Russian command points.